xtrime-ru/antizapret-vpn-docker/README.md

 # Documentation

 ## Adding Domains/IPs
-Any domains or IPs can be added or excluded from routing with [config files](./config).
+Any domains or IPs can be added or excluded from routing with config files from `./config` directory.
 These lists are added/excluded to/from automatically generated lists of domains and IP's.
 Reboot container and wait few minutes for applying changes.